Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Thermodynamic quantities at finite size

 We emphasize that the baryon number fluctuations come as the derivative of $\Phi$, and not as a derivative of the pressure, which is defined as the derivative of the free energy with respect to volume \be \ee and hence, $P\neq-\Phi/V$.
-Moreover, the derivations with respect to different parameters, $V$, $\mu$, $\beta$, and $h$ are not interchangeable with each other and with the averaging~$\langle\,\cdot\,\rangle$.
-(Generally, it is also clear that the quantities derived from the grand free energy depend on all those parameters, unless a coincidental cancellation happens.)
-For convenience, and to distinguish from the $P(\phi)$ probability distribution \Eq{Eq:phi_def}, we denote the pressure with lower case $p$ in the main text.
+Generally, division by extensive variables such as the volume in the grand canonical ensemble and also the particle number in the canonical ensemble is often used to remove the extensivity of other quantities.
+However, this is not equivalent to calculating the corresponding derivatives.
+Moreover, we note that the derivations with respect to different parameters, $V$, $\mu_{B}$, $\beta$, and $h$ (with all other parameters kept fixed) are not interchangeable with each other and with the averaging~$\langle\,\cdot\,\rangle$.
+(It is also clear that the quantities derived from the grand free energy depend on all those parameters, unless a coincidental cancellation happens.)
+We note that for convenience, and to distinguish from the $P(\phi)$ probability distribution \Eq{Eq:phi_def}, we denote the pressure with lowercase $p$ in the main text.